Wen-Han-Hsieh/smoking-status-prediction-Data-Mining-Course-Competition-/archive/README.md

-# Archived Course Materials
+# Original Course Materials

-This directory preserves the original implementation and experiment records from the data mining course competition.
+This directory preserves the original implementation developed during the data mining course competition.

 ## Files

+### `original_colab_notebook.ipynb`

+The original Google Colab notebook containing:

+- Exploratory data analysis
+- Feature engineering
+- Numerical and categorical preprocessing
+- XGBoost hyperparameter optimization
+- LightGBM and CatBoost experiments
+- SHAP-based feature analysis
+- ROC-AUC evaluation
+- Submission generation

+The notebook preserves the original development process, including repeated cells, intermediate experiments, execution errors, and Google Colab-specific paths.
+It is provided as an experiment record rather than a production-ready pipeline.

 ### `original_submission.py`

 The script corresponding most closely to the final XGBoost submission.

-It contains the main feature-engineering, preprocessing, cross-validation, and Bayesian hyperparameter-optimization workflow.
+It contains the main feature-engineering, five-fold stratified cross-validation, and Bayesian hyperparameter-optimization workflow.

-### `original_colab_export.py`

-A raw Python export of the original Google Colab notebook.
-It contains exploratory analysis, repeated notebook cells, SHAP analysis, multiple model experiments, and environment-specific Google Drive paths.

-This file is retained as an experiment record and is not intended to be executed as a clean standalone script.

-### `original_colab_execution.pdf`

-A PDF export of the original Colab execution history, including selected outputs, figures, intermediate experiments, and error messages.
-``